 - Monitor task budget and schedule.

 - Supervise staff involved for specific tasks and projects.

 - Perform other duties as assigned.

-- Bachelor’s Degree is the social sciences required, Masters Degree or PhD preferred.
+- Bachelor's Degree required; Master’s Degree or PhD strongly preferred.

 - Strong problem solving, project management, relationship management skills.

 - Ability to work on multiple projects simultaneously.

 - At least 7 years’ work experience or equivalent education in positions of increasing responsibility in social science research or related field (or equivalent education) including at least 3 years' of social science project management as well as experience with the design and execution of social science research and in publishing research results, with a strong career-appropriate record of peer-reviewed technical publications